-ICSI is directly inject a spermatozoon into an egg.
+ICSI Intracytoplasmic Sperm Injection is procedure where a spermatozoon is injected directly into an egg.
 It bypasses the process that spermatozoon needs to penetrate through cumulus granulosa cells layers and zona pellucida to directly enter ooplasm.
 Initially ICSI was developed for male factor IVF cases (oligozoospermia).
 In order to prevent unexpected no fertilization by conventional insemination, ICSI becomes the main insemination procedure worldwidedespite reported concerns.
 In the pre-implantation genetic testing era, ICSI also the prefer insemination procedure to prevent contamination of genetic testing.
 In the US, more than 70% of insemination cases are performed by ICSI.
 ICSI procedure can be seen in the attached video.

 For non-male factor ICSI cases, there are reports showing decreasing implantation rate, live birth rate, and increasing spontaneous abortion rate.
 Since ICSI is the main insemination procedure, we have searched how to prevent the negative impact by ICSI.
 The key consideration is ICSI introduce un-needed enzymes into ooplasm.
 The un-needed enzymes may create non-specific interference of embryo development.
 The non-specific developmental interference results with the negative impacts.
 The un-needed enzymes are hyaluronidase and acrosin.
 In natural way, capacitated spermatozoon needs hyaluronidase to dissociate the cumulus granulosa layers to create a tunnel to reach egg.
 After penetrating through the cumulus layer, it encounters zona pellucida (imagine as protein shell of egg).
 The zona pellucida is a protein boundary.
 Sperm needs acrosin (a trypsin like enzyme) to drill a hole through zona pellucida.
 Then the whole spermatozoon (with tail) will meet oolemma then fusion with ooplasm.
 During the process, it uses up the hyaluronidase and acrosin.
 By ICSI procedure, spermatozoon selected for ICSI may not capacitate yet.
 Spermatozoon hyaluronidase and acrosin enzymes are introduced into the ooplasm by mechanical ICSI procedure.